pgmills79/backend-takehome/Additional_README_docs/README_HowToTestAPI.md

 ﻿# How to Run the Quote Engine API

 ## Step 1:  Get Remote Repository for Project
--From your IDE of choice (Visual Studio, Jetbrains Rider, etc..) connect to remote repository which is located at -> https://github.com/pgmills79/backend-takehome
+1. From your IDE of choice (Visual Studio, Jetbrains Rider, etc..) connect to remote repository which is located at https://github.com/pgmills79/backend-takehome
--The solution to open all necessary projects is located at backend-takehome/RatingEngine/RatingEngine.sln
+2. The solution to open all necessary projects is located at https://github.com/pgmills79/backend-takehome/tree/main/RatingEngine/RatingEngine.sln
-  --Note:  There are 5 total projects so you will want to open the entire solution (RatingEngine.sln) in IDE
+   1. **Note:**  There are **5 total projects** so you will want to open the entire solution (RatingEngine.sln) in IDE

 ## Step 2A (Postman):  Testing Quote API from Postman
--Before Running The project in IDE
+1. **Before Running The project in IDE**
-    -Open Postman
+2. Open Postman
-    -If you want to just import the request I included the json file that can be imported directly into Postman (File Name: RatingEngine.postman_collection.json)
+    1. If you want to just import the request I included the json file that can be imported directly into Postman (File Name: RatingEngine.postman_collection.json)
-    -You can also create a new `POST` response and use this URL: https://localhost:5001/api/quotes  (5001 is the port I am using)
+    2. You can also create a new `POST` response and use this URL: https://localhost:5001/api/quotes  (5001 is the port I am using)

 The response receives a Payload in the body.
 ```